containers/podman-desktop/website/docs/extensions/install/using-extension.md

 # Using extensions for development tasks

 Podman Desktop provides a wide range of extensions that can be used to integrate your local tools with the UI.
-Installing extensions is a way to cutomize your development capabilities based on your needs.
-For example, if you have to run a Minikube cluster, you can install the Minikube extension.
+By installing extensions, you can customize your development capabilities based on your needs.
+For example, if you want to run a Minikube cluster, you can install the Minikube extension.
 List of extensions available:

 **_Engine extensions_**

 - Podman: Handles creation and monitoring of Podman machines.
 It connects to the Podman socket so that you can see containers, images, volumes, and other resources in the Podman Desktop UI.
 See [Podman](/docs/podman).

 - Docker: Auto-registers the socket to Podman Desktop if any Docker engine is running on your machine.
 After registeration, you can monitor containers, images, volumes, and other resources from the UI.
-See [Migrationg from Docker](/docs/migrating-from-docker).
+See [Migrating from Docker](/docs/migrating-from-docker).

 **_Kubernetes extensions_**